kavyanshpandey/online-test-webapp/README.md

 # online-test-webapp
 Hello, I made this sample app.
 I created this app using programming languages such that python, flask and pywebio. <br>

+Flask is a micro web framework written in Python.
+It is classified as a microframework because it does not require particular tools or libraries.
+It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.

 Pywebio is a module in python that allow developers to create web application without using HTML and CSS, we can also use pywebio with flask,Djnago and other web frameworks.

 # Here are the Steps for running this project.